cube-drone/rt0/players-guide/src/player/generated/minorinjuries.md

 ### Blinded
 _My eyes!
 The goggles do nothing!_

+* While you are Blinded
+* Any skill check that requires sight gets a Penalty.
+* In Combat:
-* While you are Blinded, all Ranged Damage becomes Damage, and all Magic Ranged Damage becomes Magic Damage.
+   * All Ranged Damage becomes Damage, and all Magic Ranged Damage becomes Magic Damage.
    * Any effect that targets all Adversaries will instead target all Adversaries in your Zone.
-* Any skill check that requires sight gets a Penalty.
    * Any time you would deal Damage, draw and discard a card from the top of the deck.
       * If it is a 1-5, you miss and deal no Damage.
 * Play Temperance to remove Blinded.
 * Take 1 Corruption Point to instantly heal Blinded.
-* Remove Blinded at the end of Combat.
+* Outside of Combat, a Medium AID check and a few minutes of rest will remove Blinded.

 ### Distracted
 _You're not paying attention._